rudidude86/gura-lang.github.io/documents/Iterator-List-Operation.md

 You can use method `iterator#isinfinite()` to check if an iterator is an infinite one or not.

+    (0..5).isinfinite()  // returns false
+    (0..).isinfinite()   // returns true

 Some functions may possibly create Finite or Infinite Iterator depending on their arguments.
 Function `rands()` specify how many random values it should generate with its second argument, and it would generate values without end if the argument is omitted.

-    rands(100)     // Infinite Iterator
+    rands(100)     // returns an Infinite Iterator
-    rands(100, 80) // Finite Iterator that is expected to generate 80 elements
+    rands(100, 80) // returns a Finite Iterator that is expected to generate 80 elements

 Infinity of the result of function `readlines()` depends on the status of the source stream: it would be an Infinite Iterator if the stream is infinite while it would be a Finite Iterator for a finite stream.

-inheritance of infinity
+An iterator's infinity may be derived from one to another.
+This happens with iterators that are designed to manipulate values after retrieving them from other source iterator.
+For example, method `iterator#filter()` returns an iterator that picks up elements from values in the target iterator.
+In the following code, `y` is a Finite Iterator that generates numbers 0, 2, 4, 6, 8 and 10.

+    x = 0..10
+    y = x.filter(&{$n % 2 == 0})

+If the source iterator is infinite, the result iterator will be infinite too.
+In the code below, `y` is an Infinite Iterator that generates even numbers indefinitely.

+    x = 0..
+    y = x.filter(&{$n % 2 == 0})

 ### {{ page.chapter }}.3.2.
 Operation on Elements